 1. Vortex Optics Crossfire II 1-4×24 SFP Riflescope

 Crossfire II is the second-generation crossfire cope from Vortex Optics.
-They are known to be capable manufacturer that doesn’t shy away from experimenting and making more budget scopes.
+They are known to be capable manufacturers that don’t shy away from experimenting and making more budget scopes.

 Crossfire II is made out of high-quality aluminum like all other Vortex scopes.
 Lenses on the scope are sealed with O-ring sealings.
 Water can’t get inside the scope at all.
-Inside of the scope is also purged with nitrogen.
-Making it a fog proof scope as well.
-Outside is durable enough to withstand the shock of 444 Marlin.
+The inside of the scope is also purged with nitrogen.
+Making it a fog-proof scope as well.
+The outside is durable enough to withstand the shock of 444 Marlin.

-Lens of the scope is fully multi-coated.
-The are bright.
+The lens of the scope is fully multi-coated.
+They are bright.
 Bright enough to provide a useable low-light experience.
 There is no distortion at maximum magnification either.
 That’s a sign of a good scope.
 If you are looking for an affordable scope to pair with your Marlin 444 firing gun, you can’t go wrong with Crossfire II.

 It can take the recoil of 444 Marlin quite easily.
 Won’t fall off in the distance either.
 A perfect pairing if you are a hunter.
 Even if you are just a target shooter, this combination will serve you well.